Learn

 1. Subtract what you still owe on the mortgage from what you'd sell for.

-2. Subtract the agent fees and closing costs, taken as a percentage of the sale price (not the equity).
+2. Subtract agent fees and closing costs as a percentage of the sale price (not the equity).

 Selling costs scale with sale price because that's how agent commissions and most transactional fees actually work.
-A 6% commission on a $500,000 sale is $30,000 regardless of how much mortgage is left on the loan.
+A 6% commission on a $500,000 sale is $30,000 no matter how much mortgage is left.

 The math: down payment goal

-The total cash you need at the closing table for the new home:
+Total cash you need at the closing table for the new home.

 totalCashNeeded = targetHomePrice × downPaymentPercent + targetHomePrice × closingCostPercent

 Down payment plus buyer's closing costs.
-Closing costs in the model means buyer-side fees only: loan origination, title insurance, escrow, recording, and prepaid items like the first year of homeowner's insurance and a few months of property tax held in escrow.
-It does not include moving costs or post-purchase reserves — those are separate decisions.
+Closing costs here means buyer-side fees only.
+Loan origination, title insurance, escrow, recording, and prepaid stuff like the first year of homeowner's insurance and a few months of property tax held in escrow.
+Doesn't include moving costs or post-purchase reserves.
+Those are separate.

 The savings threshold

-The model assumes equity from your current home arrives as a single capital event at closing.
-So your savings only need to cover the gap between total cash needed and net equity:
+The model assumes equity from your current home shows up as a single cash event at closing.
+So your savings only need to cover the gap between total cash needed and net equity.

 savingsThreshold = max(0, totalCashNeeded − netEquity)

-The simulation watches the savings balance specifically, not balance + equity.
-The goal is hit on the first month where:
+The simulation watches the savings balance, not balance + equity.
+The goal hits on the first month where:

 balance ≥ savingsThreshold

-That's why the chart shows two teal lines — one for cash savings (the line the simulation actually evaluates) and one for savings + equity (what you'd have at closing).
+That's why the chart shows two teal lines.
+One for cash savings (the line the simulation actually checks) and one for savings + equity (what you'd actually have at closing).
 The dot lands where the savings line crosses the threshold.

 The chart: what every line means